 ‘Keep calm, it’s just another day.’
 That’s you trying to convince yourself there’s nothing more to it than the usual birthday.
-That’s until you look into a mirror and it suddenly dawns on you that you just became an adult for a second time but this time, you can’t get away with things so easily anymore.
+That’s until you look into a mirror and it suddenly dawns on you that you just became an adult for a second time, but this time, you can’t get away with things so easily anymore.
 Unless you’re not from this world where there is a general obsession about looking young and beautiful even at 90, you find yourself staring intensely at your image in the mirror and then you notice those bad boys a.k.a the wrinkles.
 ‘These were never there!’
 That’s you screaming at yourself in your head and going into hysterics.
 Then your phone rings interrupting your thoughts.
-The minute you pick up your phone you see ‘Mami boy calling’ (married and has a son).
+The minute you pick up your phone you notice ‘Mami boy is calling’ (married and has a son).
 She’s definitely calling from work because she has a job.
 Reality hits you once again (no husband, no children, no job).
 Then comes this thought, the perfect icing on the cake ‘…. a woman over thirty is more likely to get hit by a bomb than find a man.’
 At this point tears start swelling up in your eyes.
 What you are experiencing right now is a flood of mixed feelings you have no control over as you drift gradually into a state of shock and depression.

-Some would say these are simply the rantings of a lunatic or better still a blatant exaggeration of circumstances.
+Some would say these are simply the rantings of a lunatic or better still, a blatant exaggeration of circumstances.
 To others it is a jolting reality check.
 Clocking 30 could be the most horrifying reminder of one’s failures or the perfect highlight of one’s successes so far.
 Believe it or not, this is one of those times when it actually dawns on you that you might be lagging behind on a couple things in life.
 It could be an education, a permanent job, marriage, a couple of kids or a series of other personal goals which conventionally, should have been attained before 30.
 Whatever the case maybe, this is a time when most people tend to reflect intensely on their lives, in an attempt to redefine their life path by assuming more goal-oriented responsibilities.

 In Africa it is generally believed that the aging anxiety in young men and women tends to differ significantly in the sense that, most young African men seem to worry more about their career advancement and lesser about marriage.
 Meanwhile, their female counterparts are more concerned about founding a family.
-To determine whether or not this is merely a myth or a fact for modern day African men and women, we decided to put this assumption to a test by asking some Africans to share with us what turning 30 actually means or meant to them in regards to their goals and aspirations in life.
+To determine whether or not this is merely a myth or a fact for modern day African men and women, we decided to put this assumption to a test by asking some Africans to share with us what turning 30 actually means or meant to them with regard to their goals and aspirations in life.

 Christopher (Tanzania): 30 was the trigger phase in my life.
 I started thinking more about my life in general.
 At thirty I was still studying but at that point I was thinking a lot about getting a good job and finding someone to settle down with.
 Your family back home wants to see something concrete in your life.
 So, I had to start taking things like that seriously.
 By the age of 38 I got married and started to build a family of my own.